PrefectHQ/prefect/docs/tutorial/tasks.md

 ```
 </div>

+And you should now see this task run tracked in the UI as well.

 ## Caching

 Tasks support the ability to cache their return value.
 This allows you to efficiently reuse [results](/concepts/results/) of tasks that may be expensive to reproduce with every flow run, or reuse cached results if the inputs to a task have not changed.